-- Documents specific situations of mentoring other teachers Works cooperatively with appropriate school personnel to address issues that impact student learning Accesses available expertise and resources to support students' learning needs Promotes positive conversations and interactions with teachers and colleagues Fosters collaborative partnerships with parents to enhance student success in a manner that demonstrates integrity, confidentiality, respect, flexibility, faimess, and trust Encourages parent involvement in dassroom and school activities Demonstrates awareness and sensitivity to social, outlural, and diverse needs of families Uses multiple means and modelities to communicate with families Seeks a role and participates in Professional Learning Community meetings Serves as a situdent advocate in the classroom, school, and community Participates in school and community activities as appropriate to support students and families Serves on school and district-level committees Works to achieve school and district inprovement goals
+- Documents specific situations of mentoring other teachers Works cooperatively with appropriate school personnel to address issues that impact student learning Accesses available expertise and resources to support students' learning needs Promotes positive conversations and interactions with teachers and colleagues Fosters collaborative partnerships with parents to enhance student success in a manner that demonstrates integrity, confidentiality, respect, flexibility, faimess, and trust Encourages parent involvement in dassroom and school activities Demonstrates awareness and sensitivity to social, cultural, and diverse needs of families Uses multiple means and modelities to communicate with families Seeks a role and participates in Professional Learning Community meetings Serves as a situdent advocate in the classroom, school, and community Participates in school and community activities as appropriate to support students and families - Uses multiple means and modalities to commun Seeks a role and participates in Professional Le.
+Serves as a student advocate in the classroom, Participates in school and community activities a Serves on school and district level committees. - Participates in school and community activities as appropriate to support students and families

-- Uses multiple means and modelities to communicate with Seeks a role and participates in Professional Learning Cu Serves as a student advocate in the classroom, school, at Participates in school and community activities as approg Serves on school and district-level committees Works to achieve school and district improvement goals
+Works to achieve school and district improvement goals •

 Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Makes no attempt to promote teacher leadership and a culture of collaboration.
 Attempts to promote teacher leadership and a culture of collaboration.
 Promotes teacher leadership and a culture of collaboration.
-Promotes teacher leadership and a culture of collaboration and provides evidence of promoting leadership as a teacher and promoting a school-wide culture of professional learning.
+Promotes teacher leadership and a outure of collaboration and provides evidence of promoting leadership as a teacher and promoting a school-wide culture of professional learning.
 Helps others by sharing evidence of how to promote teacher leadership and a culture of collaboration.